med-air/FL-COVID/README.md

     > bash setup-env.sh

-3) Download the data(https://drive.google.com/file/d/1ZdGtxOHUgTwBXgBQFf5W4_Jiu7_QGMTY/view?usp=sharing) and put it at the same level of folder **'fl_covid'**.
+3) Put the download demo data and model at the same level of folder **'fl_covid'**.
 Please refer to the File structure at the bottom.

 ## Usage with examples
 ### Train